Skip to Content (Press Enter) Skip to Footer (Press Enter)

 You must state your relationship to your loved one when you request a death certificate.
 Legally, only certain people can receive a death certificate — immediate next of kin, legal representative, people or organizations with a personal or property right, or government agencies.

-How Long Will You Wait for a Death Certificate?
+How Long Does It Take to Receive a Death Certificate?

 Sadly, the answer to this question is “it depends.”
 The time it takes to receive a death certificate can vary depending on where you live and how busy the government office that handles the task is.